exploit021/Udacity-FNSD-Project2-Item-Catalog/README.md

 ```

+2. Facebook Authentication
-* Facebook Authentication: You need AppID and AppSecret to use Facebook Authentication and have to run your application on HTTPS.
+    * You need AppID and AppSecret to use Facebook Authentication and have to run your application on HTTPS.
     * To create key for your own, please refer a [link](https://developers.facebook.com/docs/facebook-login/web).
     * Note: it is required to use HTTPS for Facebook Authentication.
 If you are test locally, and testing under http://localhost:5000 it will not work.
 The json file should be formatted like:
 ```
 {
     "web": {